Whoever invented the first hot air balloon had a clear vision, they also had the time and space to think. We make the serious case for play...

 When Alice asks the Cheshire Cat for directions, she explains that she doesn’t mind where she gets to, as long as it’s somewhere.
 ‘Oh you’re sure to do that’, said the Cat, ‘if only you walk long enough.’

-You may be a hard walker too if you’re too busy to envision.
+You may be a hard walker too if you’re too busy working to envision.
 Imagining your perfect destination means that there’s a more realistic chance you’ll find directions to it.
 And when your idealised future aligns with wider professional missions or personal ambitions, you’re on to something.